Alert

 Send a file note (Training on the Job/TOJ) to the TOJ Suspended/Discontinued to the TOJ, Team Desk.

-If the worker's TOJ/TaP/WA was successful:
+If the worker's work placement program was successful:

 • and becomes permanent: Request the worker’s anticipated salary increases for the next five years from the employer.